ethereum/execution-specs/README.md

 # Network Upgrade Process - Eth1.0 Specification

 ## Description
 This provides a general outline process to propose, discuss, and track the progress of EIPs considered for network upgrades to Ethereum Mainnet.

 ## Process

-#### Preconditions for consideration
+### Preconditions for Consideration
  - Type of EIP -  Core
- - Status of EIP - Any status between Draft to Final (ref: EIP process)
+ - Status of EIP - Any status between Draft to Final, see [EIP-1](https://eips.ethereum.org/EIPS/eip-1#core-eips) for more details.

-#### Proposing an EIP
+### Proposing an EIP

-- If you're an author, and still vetting the idea, please follow the guidelines mentioned in EIP - 1 to formalize your idea into an EIP.
+1. If you're an author, and still vetting the idea, please follow the guidelines mentioned in [EIP-1](https://eips.ethereum.org/EIPS/eip-1) to formalize your idea into an EIP.
-- Once an EIP/Pull request (at EIP GitHub) is created, open a new issue at Eth1.0-specs repo referring "EIP# to be considered for CFI".
-This can be created at any stage of the EIP process.
+1. Once an EIP is created (or a pull request is open against the [ethereum/eips](https://github.com/ethereum/EIPs/pulls) repository), [open a new issue in this repository](https://github.com/ethereum/eth1.0-specs/issues/new) with a title of the form "EIP-XXXX to be Considered for Inclusion".
-- It will be then picked up by the HF coordinators and added as Proposed EIP in the project tracker.
-- The author/proposer then adds it to the agenda of the ACD meeting.
+1. The EIP will then be added to the "CFI Applied" column in [this project tracker](https://github.com/ethereum/eth1.0-specs/projects/1).
+1. For your EIP to move forward in the network upgrade process, it should be discussed on the AllCoreDevs call.
+To propose this, open an issue against the [`ethereum/pm` repository](https://github.com/ethereum/pm/issues/new).
 It is not required to be part of the project tracker to be discussed in an ACD meeting.

-#### Socializing an EIP
+### Socializing an EIP
-- Open a discussion thread preferably at the [Fellowship of Ethereum Magicians](https://ethereum-magicians.org/).
-Share it in the ACD Discord channel and other channels.
+- Open a discussion thread preferably at the [Fellowship of Ethereum Magicians](https://ethereum-magicians.org/) to gather feedback from the community.
-- Show up on the new video series on EIPs ['Peep an EIP'](https://github.com/ethereum-cat-herders/PM/projects/2#column-10491086) to discuss the background, need, and application of the EIP followed by Q&A.
+- Join the Ethereum Cat Herders' ['Peep an EIP'](https://github.com/ethereum-cat-herders/PM/projects/2#column-10491086) video series to discuss the background, need, and application of the EIP followed by Q&A.
-- Invite the author to [Ethereum All core dev meetings](https://github.com/ethereum/pm/issues) for EIP to be introduced to the client teams.
+- Invite the author to [Ethereum All core dev meetings](https://github.com/ethereum/pm#all-core-devs-meetings) for EIP to be introduced to the client teams.

-#### Reviewing an EIP
-The author or champion may reach out to EIP Editors or the HF coordinator for help to review the EIP, if not already reviewed.
-HF coordinator may coordinate with EIP editors based on the interest/availability.

-#### Network Upgrade Process Tracker
-The tracker is found in the project section of this repository.